-President of ISU Research Park
+President and Director of ISU Research Park

-Alison joined ISU RP in 2008 after spending the prior ten years working in advertising agencies and start up companies.
-She leads ISU RP's marketing, communications, public relations, events, and community building efforts.
-She also serves as a liaison for ISU RP companies as they look to build/strengthen relationships with ISU.
+Alison joined the Iowa State University Research Park in 2008 after spending ten years working in advertising agencies and start-up companies.
+She leads the ISU Research Park’s marketing, communications, public relations, events, and community-building efforts.
+She also serves as a liaison for the ISU Research Park companies as they look to build and strengthen relationships with ISU.

 Nate’s biggest regret in life is not earning an ISU Intramural Championship T-shirt in his time at Iowa State.

 Manager of Facilities Services

 Michele started working at the Iowa State University Research Park in 1995.
 She manages the physical operations of the landscaped grounds, parking lots and buildings, including maintenance, custodial and grounds personnel.
 She is also the primary communication liaison between tenants and the ISU Research Park, helping determine facility and service needs for all.